Milovice: Military base

 The first military base was founded in Mladá by the Austro-Hungarian Army in 1904.
 During World War I, there was a prisoner camp of Russian and Italian soldiers, which has a military cemetery in town.
 After the War, the newly founded Czechoslovak Army started to use the camp as a main military base in Bohemia.
 During the German occupation of Czechoslovakia, the base served as a centre for German film propaganda, where fake footage from the Eastern Front was shot.

 In 1968 the base came under Soviet control, played an important role during the Warsaw Pact invasion of Czechoslovakia, and became the headquarters for the Central Group of Forces afterwards.
 They built a massive airport and accommodation for about 100,000 Soviet soldiers and their relatives.
 The last of the troops left in 1991 and the base was abandoned in 1995.
-In August 1996, the revitalization of the former military training area began.
+In August 1996, the revitalisation of the former military training area began.

 Demographics

-As of 2025, with an average age of 35.6 years, the town has one of the youngest populations in the country, and the youngest in category of the cities and towns with over 10,000 inhabitants.
+As of 31 December 2025, with an average age of 35.9 years, the town has one of the youngest populations in the country, and the youngest in category of the cities and towns with over 10,000 inhabitants.